Summer is fast approaching, the days are getting longer, the evenings are lighter and the sunflowers are blooming (apparently!).

 So whether you're expecting in the next couple of months or just looking for some sunny inspiration for your new baby, look no further.
-A seasonally-themed list is always helpful, so we've compiled a range of more unconventional summer names you won't have thought, combined with the more popular summer baby names.
+We've compiled a range of more unconventional summer names you won't have thought of, combined with some popular summer baby names.

 Take your time with this list and trust your instincts when a moment of inspiration comes to you!

 Latin for the goddess of dawn, the beautiful little girl's name calls to mind the Aurora Borealis — the stunning northern lights that appear as a shimmery green-blue sun rising at night.

 Although it’s traditionally a boy’s name, August is a sweet name for either sex.

 The month of August gets its name from Emperor Augustus and brings up images of bright, sunny days filled with the sweetest things like ice cream and walks on the beach—a perfect euphemism for your new bundle of joy.

 This summer baby name is a favourite of Hollywood parents including Charlize Theron.